-CKPL offers a wide range of materials in alternate formats for customers with visual impairments, physical disabilities, and learning disabilities.
-As well, CKPL is registered with the Centre for Equitable Library Access (CELA).
+CKPL offers a wide range of materials in accessible formats and is registered with the Centre for Equitable Library Access (CELA).

-CKPL offers a wide range of alternative formats for children, teens and adults with visual impairments, physical disabilities and learning disabilities including:
+CKPL offers a wide range of accessible formats for children, teens and adults with visual impairments, physical disabilities and learning disabilities including:

 - Large Print books